hakt0r/BDL/02-Terminal/README.md

   - ls: list of files and folders ls -lh

   CARPE TAB!!!
-Use the tablulator key as often as possible
+Use the tabulator key as often as possible

   - man: display information on command line programs use 'q' to close the man